-As of July, 1996, Intel's Computing Enhancement Group has consolidated available historical device and documentation errata into this new document type called the Specification Update.
+As of July, 1996, Intel has consolidated available historical device and documentation errata into this new document type called the Specification Update.
 We have endeavored to include all documented errata in the consolidation process, however, we make no representations or warranties concerning the completeness of the Specification Update.